lunarmodules/luasec/doc/luasec.md

 **NOTE**: It is crucial the hostname is checked to verify the certificate is not only valid, but belonging to the host connected to.

+### ssl.connect ###

+    conn, socket = ssl.connect(hostname, port, [flags])

+Creates a tcp socket, connects it to the specified hostname and port, wraps it in an ssl object, does the handshake and verifies the hostname.
+It makes sure the mode flag is set to `client`, and defaults verify to `none`, and protocol to `tlsv1_2`.
+Can fail, in which case it returns nil, followed by an error.

+See `ssl.wrap` and `ssl.checkhostname` for details.

+**WARNING**: Peer verification is off by default.
+It is highly recommended to specify either a `capath` or a `cafile` in the flags, and turn peer verification on.